Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Results and discussion

-Subsequently, the segmentation is performed using the random seed-based island growth algorithm, and the resulting material segments are shown in \autoref{Type4_none_20k_non-native}c.
-While the algorithm successfully identifies five major material zones, the interfaces appear less sharp, which is expected and justified given the non-aligned structure of the non-native mesh grid compared to those observed with the native mesh configuration.
-Table 10 compares material parameter predictions using ordinary least squares (OLS) regression and the Bayesian framework.
-When the heterogeneous model (refer to \autoref{eq17}) is solved using OLS, the predicted NH2 model coefficients \( (\theta_{1,6})_{\text{OLS}} \) exhibit notable deviations from the ground truth.
-Moreover, the intermediate model parameters \( (\theta_{2-5})_{\text{OLS}} \) yield negative values, which may render the strain energy density non-polyconvex, and reflect overfitting under noise.
+\autoref{table_Type4_none_20k_non-native} presents the model discovery results for the non-native mesh under noise-free and high noise conditions, and compares the material parameter predictions obtained using ordinary least squares (OLS) regression and the Bayesian framework for the high noise case.
+When the heterogeneous model (refer to \autoref{eq17}) is solved using OLS, the predicted NH2 model coefficients \( (\theta_{1,19})_{\text{OLS}} \) exhibit notable deviations from the ground truth.
+Moreover, the intermediate model parameters \( (\theta_{2-5})_{\text{OLS}} \) yield negative values, which may render the strain energy density non-polyconvex and reflect overfitting under noise.
 In contrast, the Bayesian framework enforces positivity on the material parameters \( \boldsymbol{\theta} \) via truncated normal distribution priors, ensuring physical admissibility.
 The material parameters predictions via the Bayesian approach are closer to the ground truth and are associated with lower standard deviations, indicating a higher level of statistical confidence.
-Additionally, the remaining coefficients \( \theta_{2-5} \) are correctly predicted as zero, promoting sparsity.
-This high confidence is further corroborated by the consistently high \( R^2 \) scores observed across the subplots of strain energy density shown in Supplementary Figure S9.
-Furthermore, the interpretability of the Hetero-EUCLID method enables physically intuitive grouping of the predicted segments: regions labeled 2, 3, and 6 are identified as having identical material properties, while segments 4 and 5 correspond to a second distinct hyperelastic material.
-These results demonstrate that Hetero-EUCLID remains accurate, interpretable, and robust under experimental constraints such as non-native meshing for inverse material parameter identification problems.
+Additionally, the remaining coefficients \( \theta_{2-5} \) are correctly predicted as close to zero, promoting sparsity.
+The strain-energy plots corresponding to the predicted material parameters possess high \( R^2 \) scores as shown in Supplementary Figure S11.
+While the segmentation is predicted accurately for the high displacement noise study, the predicted material parameters for segment 2 and segment 5 are considerably different from the ground truth, presumably due to the additional displacement noise added by the FE interpolation step (compared to results from \autoref{table_Type4_none_high_20k}).
+In the noise-free case, regions labeled 2, 3, and 6 can be seen to possess similar material properties, while segments 4 and 5 possess material properties similar to each other.
+These results demonstrate that the Hetero-EUCLID framework remains accurate and robust under reasonably high noise conditions, for a non-native displacement field mesh.